 Rules for Use

-The occupancy limit in the Auditorium in the Main Library is seventy-five (75) persons.
+- The occupancy limit in the Auditorium in the Main Library is seventy (70) persons.
 And the occupancy limit in the Conference Room is eight (8) persons.

-Smoking and controlled substances are prohibited.
+- Smoking, vaping, and the use of controlled substances are prohibited.
 Light refreshments, including non-staining non-alcoholic beverages, are permitted, provided the group cleans up.
 No food is to be left on the premises.
 A small kitchenette is adjacent to the Library Auditorium and may be used by groups using the Library Auditorium, provided that the area is completely cleaned by the group after the meeting.